This post has partner links that I may receive compensation for at no cost to you. Thank you!

 My seat had a great view of the action from field level, even though I was looking through a net.
 The home bullpen was right below me.

-Here are a couple of highlight videos featuring some great KBO bat flips:
+Here is a highlight video featuring some great KBO bat flips:

-It wasn’t too long after the game started that I got my wish.
+I got my wish not too long after the game started.
 Doosan hit a home run to take a 1-0 lead.
 The ball only just cleared the outfield fence, so it didn’t lead quite to the bat flip that it would have if it had been a no-doubter, but the hitter made a bit of a flip nonetheless.

 Not long after, the Nexen Heroes had some flips of their own.
 After having tied the game, a 2-run homer put them up 3-1.
 A 3-run homer in the 4th inning gave them a 6-1 advantage over the Doosan Bears.